veritaserum27/Ground-Truth-Curation-App/backend/src/GroundTruthCuration.Jobs/README.md

 ## Adding a New Job Type

-1. Add enum member to `BackgroundJobType` (choose next value, avoid collisions).
-2. Extend `BackgroundJobExecutor.ExecuteAsync` switch (or create a specialized executor strategy and refactor if complexity grows).
+Background job types are now string identifiers (e.g., `"Export"`, `"DataQueryExecution"`, `"ResponseGeneration"`).
+Each type is handled by its own executor class implementing `IBackgroundJobExecutor` and advertising a `SupportedType` string.

+1. Choose a unique job type identifier string (PascalCase recommended).
+2. Create a new executor implementing `IBackgroundJobExecutor` with the `SupportedType` property returning that string.
+3. Implement `ExecuteAsync` with progress callbacks as needed.
+4. Register the executor by adding another `AddSingleton<IBackgroundJobExecutor, YourExecutor>()` (or rely on assembly scanning if introduced later).
-3. (Optional) Add domain services / repository dependencies required for the new job logic.
+5. (Optional) Add supporting services / repositories for domain-specific logic.
-4. Register any additional services in DI if needed.
-5. Add API/controller endpoint (in API project) that calls `IBackgroundJobService.SubmitJobAsync(newType)`.
+6. Expose an API endpoint that calls `IBackgroundJobService.SubmitJobAsync("YourType")`.
-6. Update documentation / UI to surface the new job type.
+7. Update UI / docs to surface the new type.

-If job execution becomes complex, refactor executor to delegate to per-type handler classes (Strategy pattern) keyed by `BackgroundJobType`.
+Unsupported types are rejected at submission time by `IBackgroundJobTypeValidator` and also guarded at execution time (defensive check).

 ## Sample Usage